What is mindfulness?

 How to block all the sound during meditation?

 No need to block.
-Just notice.
+Just be with it.
 Sound is a useful meditation object.

 How do I know I am meditating right?